nigelcharman/ombfw-videos/updating-omb-status-script.md

 To add it, type *Weed* into the Add to a Project field and select Weed Management Aotearoa NZ.

-This observation is already part of the project so we click on the cog next to the project name and select the *Fill out project observation fields* option.
+This observation is already added to the project so we click on the cog next to the project name and select the *Fill out project observation fields* option.

 ---
 (video: